DiamondLightSource/pythonSoftIOC/docs/pythonsoftioc.rst

 provided here.

-PVs are created internally and dynamically using functionality provided by :mod:`iocbuilder`, which in this context simply provides mechanisms for creating ``.db`` files, but :mod:`softioc.builder` also binds each created PV to a special ``Python`` device -- this allows PV processing to be hooked into Python support.
+PVs are created internally and dynamically using functionality provided by :mod:`epicsdbbuilder`, which in this context simply provides mechanisms for creating ``.db`` files, but :mod:`softioc.builder` also binds each created PV to a special ``Python`` device -- this allows PV processing to be hooked into Python support.

 PV creation must be done in two stages: first the device name must be set by calling :func:`~softioc.builder.SetDeviceName`.
 After this PVs can be created